for a week of observing under some of the darkest and most stunning night skies in the world!

 Previously named the Deepest South Texas Star Safaris due to the majority of those attendees coming primarily from Texas, the new name "OzSky Star Safari" has now been adopted to reflect the expanding demographic of amateur and professional astronomers now attending this popular event on a regular basis.

-The "Southern Spring" edition of the OzSky Star Safari is held in the pristine NSW Southern Highlands, about 3½ hours drive south west of Sydney and is scheduled for October 15-22, 2017.
+The "Southern Spring" edition of the OzSky Star Safari is held in the pristine NSW Southern Tablelands, about 3 hours drive south west of Sydney and is scheduled for October 6 - 13, 2018.

 For more details please use the above menu links or Register Now to secure your place at the next OzSky Star Safari.